Diagrams of the architecture of your legs, hips

 5 Left and right side factors of a beginner’s cross-legged position

 Diagrams 2a and 2b display some left and right side factors of the positions of your legs, hips and backbone and where you exert muscular effort or rest and the developments that occur when you’re seated in a beginner’s cross-legged position.
-These factors are described in chapters 1-3 in terms of how you can combine them in a beneficial seated position.
-The same factors are described in this chapter in terms of how they can interact together as mutually supporting structures, muscular efforts, rest and beneficial changes.
+These factors are described in Chapters 1-3 in terms of how you can combine them in a beneficial seated position.
+The same factors are described here in terms of how they act together as mutually supporting structures, muscular efforts, rest and beneficial changes.

 The end of your thigh at your knee that you curve or lean toward presses downward, and the end of your shin at your ankle of that leg rotates minutely, the upper side forward, lower side backward;